kaethorn/alfred/README.md

 #### Debug tests

-In order to debug, add a `debugger;` to the test you want to debug and then run the protractor config manually with node.
+In order to debug, add a `debugger;` next to the statement you want to debug and then run the protractor config manually through node.
 Example for debugging `library.e2e-spec.ts`:

 ```sh
 node --inspect-brk node_modules/protractor/bin/protractor e2e/protractor.conf.js --specs=e2e/src/library.e2e-spec.ts